 Recent data from a closely watched central bank survey in Japan has revealed that business sentiment among big non-manufacturers has reached a more than three-decade high in the first quarter.
-This positive offers hope to policymakers that domestic demand will play a critical role in supporting the country’s fragile economic recovery.
+This positive development offers hope to policymakers that domestic demand will play a critical role in supporting the country’s fragile economic recovery.
 However, while non-manufacturers’ sentiment has seen a significant improvement, big manufacturers have experienced a deterioration in sentiment for the first time in four quarters.
 This decline can be attributed, in part, to disruptions in auto production according to the tankan survey released on Monday.

 The Bank of Japan (BOJ) closely monitors the results of the tankan survey as it provides valuable insights into the current state of the economy.
 The upcoming BOJ meeting scheduled for April 25-26 will involve a thorough analysis of the survey results, alongside the release of fresh quarterly growth and inflation forecasts.
-Market analysts will pay close attention to the April projections to gauge any indications of a interest rate hike by the BOJ.
+Market analysts will pay close attention to the April projections to gauge any indications of a potential interest rate hike by the BOJ.
 This comes in the wake of the central bank’s exit from its massive stimulus programme last month.

 The tankan survey also revealed that big firms in Japan anticipate a 4.0% increase in capital expenditure for the fiscal year starting in April.
 This figure falls short of the median forecast predicting a 9.2% rise in capital expenditure.
 Both big manufacturers and non-manufacturers expressed concerns about future conditions, with expectations of a decline in sentiment three months ahead.
 Factors such as global economic uncertainty and rising labor costs due to a tight job market have been cited as reasons for this cautious outlook.